 What is fluoroscopy?

-Fluoroscopy may be used to evaluate specific areas of the body, including the bones, muscles, and joints, as well as solid organs, such as the heart, lung, or kidneys.
+Fluoroscopy may be used to evaluate specific areas of the body.
+These include the

 Why might I need fluoroscopy?

 Fluoroscopy is used in many types of exams and procedures including:

 - Barium X-rays.
 In barium X-rays, fluoroscopy used alone allows the healthcare provider to see the

 movement of the intestines as the barium moves through them.